mk-soliton/Timer-Console-App/.github/template/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

+## Description

+Describe the changes made and how they address the problem.
+Include any relevant details about the implementation and any dependencies added.

+## Why This Change Should Be Merged

+Explain why this change is necessary and beneficial for the project.

-## Implementation Details
+## Testing

-TODO: Describe how the change addresses the problem.
-Consider factors such as complexity, alternative solutions, performance impact, etc. Consider listing files with important changes or comment on them directly in the pull request.

-## Why should this pull request be merged?

-TODO: Justify why the pull request should be a part of the project.

-## What testing has been done?

-TODO: Detail what testing has been done to ensure this submission meets requirements.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Describe the testing that has been done to ensure the changes work as expected.
+Include instructions for reproducing the tests.
-- [ ] Test A
-- [ ] Test B

 ## Screenshots

 (if applicable)

-## Checklist:
+## Checklist

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code